-As part of the Primary Capital Programme series of art commissions, artist collective Postworks will develop an art work for Air Balloon Hill Primary School, St George, Bristol.
+As part of Primary/Bristol series of art commissions, artist collective Postworks will develop an art work for Air Balloon Hill Primary School, St George, Bristol.

 Post Works create expanded sculptural and architectural environments activated by moving image, sound, performance and events.
 Since its inception in 2009, Post Works have produced projects and works for galleries, theatres and performance venues as well as site-specific locations.